sol/hspec-tutorial/README.md

  * Change a spec in `test/AppSpec.hs` so that it fails, reload it with `:reload` and run it with `:main`.
 Now you can rerun only the failing spec with `:main -r`.
+ * Start the service with `./dist/build/time-service/time-service` and point your web browser to http://localhost:3000.

 ## Problem 1